-- 2.20 Open repos.
+2.20 Open repos.
 In the GMRA, this type of repo is called an 'on demand' transaction.
 An open repo is initiated without fixing a Repurchase Date.
 Instead, either party may terminate the transaction (in whole or in part) by giving agreed notice to the other (see Annex III for further detail on the structure and operation of open repos).
 The GMRA states that termination shall 'occur after not less than the minimum period as is customarily required for the settlement or delivery of money or Equivalent Securities of the relevant kind' (GMRA 2000/2011 paragraph 3(e)).
-In the case of collateral securities, It is best practice to interpret this implies provision as the common minimum period customarily required in the repo market for a particular security, rather than the cash market.
+It is best practice to interpret this provision as the minimum period customarily required in the repo market for a particular security, rather than the cash market.
 This is because repos are frequently settled one day faster than cash transactions (the reason being that repo desks do not know how much they will have to finance or cover until cash positions are finalized at close of business, so cannot start trading until the next Business Day).
 Notice of termination given after the deadline will not be effective on the same day, but on the next Business Day.
-Parties need to consider whether -the standard provision in the GMRA provides them with sufficient certainty about when collateral will be returned to the Seller and the Repurchase Price paid to the Buyer following the termination of an open repo. for the cash market in those securities.
-However, in the repo market, it is best practice to agree a notice period for the termination of open repos which is at least one Business Day less than the common delivery period in the cash market for the same securities.
-When negotiating an open repo, it is therefore essential that the parties have the same understanding of what the deadline is (and in which time zone) for giving the notice of termination.
+Parties need to consider whether the standard provision in the GMRA provides them with sufficient certainty about when collateral will be returned to the Seller and the Repurchase Price paid to the Buyer following the termination of an open repo.
+When negotiating an open repo, it is therefore essential that the parties have the same understanding of what the deadline is (and in which time zone) for giving notice of termination.
 If in any doubt, parties should explicitly agree the deadline.
-Where parties have failed to explicitly agree a notice period prior to trading, neither party can unilaterally extend that period beyond 'the minimum period customarily required' as this is a contractual requirement laid down in the GMRA.
-Moreover, the unilateral extension of notice periods would change the nature of the open repo into a type of evergreen repo, which is a distinct type of transaction (see Annex III).
+Where parties have failed to explicitly agree a notice period prior to trading, the GMRA allocates the decision to the terminating party subject to the restriction that the period of notice should not be less than 'the minimum period customarily required for the settlement or delivery of money or Equivalent Securities of the relevant kind' (GMRA 2011 paragraphs 3(d) and 3(e)).
 But it is of course possible for parties to extend the notice period by agreement.
 Where parties agree an extended termination notice period, this should be confirmed.

-Notice given after the deadline will not be effective on the same day, but on the next Business Day. - 2.21 For major classes of security, the recommended delivery periods and deadlines on the publication date of this version of the Guide for giving notice of termination of open repo are set out in Table 2 below.
-However, it may be possible for parties to extend some of the deadlines below by negotiation.
+2.21 For major classes of security, the recommended delivery periods and deadlines on the publication date of this version of the Guide for giving notice of termination of open repo are set out in Table 2 below.

 Table 2: Recommended deadlines for the notification of the termination of open repos